raymondluk1995/capstone-project-comp9900-h12a-alphago/README.md

   3. run **npm run serve**, this should direct you to localhost:8080/

 ## Running of Back-End
-  1. download the latest release
+  1. download the **propertysale-0.0.1-SNAPSHOT.jar** file from the latest release named **AlphaGo Auction Backend** on the right column of the repository page.
   2. run **java -jar propertysale-0.0.1-SNAPSHOT**